nuwanpriyamal/hiring-fee-/README.md

 # hiring-fee-
-fuel cal . i hope to develop print paymet slip
+fuel cal . i hope to develop print paymet slip.
+This iclude onllu main.dart file. you have to copy this code and crete new app using vs or android studio.